Indonesia's chocoholics lead an Asian quality wave

 Indonesian cocoa grinders and major overseas investors have spotted the potential in Asia and are expanding rapidly.

-The country is attracting companies such as U.S. agribusiness giant Cargill and Barry Callebaut, the world's top chocolate maker, which plan to invest almost $150 million in cocoa grinding plants in Sulawesi.
+The country is attracting companies such as U.S. agribusiness giant Cargill and Barry Callebaut (BARN.S), the world's top chocolate maker, which plan to invest almost $150 million in cocoa grinding plants in Sulawesi.

 But it looks increasingly likely that the growing Indonesian middle class won't be eating only chocolate from home-grown cocoa in the future.